benzene structure header image

 Structure determination of benzene

-By 1834 benzene was known to have an empirical formula of CH and a molecular formula of C6H6.
-This clearly suggests that benzene is a highly unsaturated molecule, being unsaturated you would expect benzene to undergo electrophilic addition reactions similar to those that alkenes undergo.
-However benzene is fairly unreactive towards reagents such as bromine and chlorine that readily react with unsaturated alkenes.
-Not only that but when benzene does react with bromine or chlorine it undergoes substitution reactions and not the expected electrophilic addition reactions, this clearly suggests that something very strange is going on!!!
-This is shown below:
+You may recall that unsaturated molecules such as alkenes readily undergo electrophilic addition reactions, so being unsaturated you would expect benzene to undergo these electrophilic addition reactions similar to those that unsaturated alkene molecules undergo, however benzene is unreactive towards reagents such as bromine and chlorine that readily react with unsaturated alkenes.
+Not only that but when benzene does react with bromine or chlorine it undergoes substitution reactions and not the expected electrophilic addition reactions, this clearly suggests that something very strange is going on here!!!

 bromobenzene